Biological Sciences Heading link

 Medical and scientific innovation continue to drive biology into new and exciting directions and UIC at the forefront of the movement!
 LAS ensures that students are poised to take advantage of these emerging possibilities.
-Biological Sciences is one of five natural science departments in LAS with study options in all major areas of biology, including molecular, cellular, and developmental biology, neuroscience, ecology, and evolution.
-We have more than 2,000 biology majors, 70 neuroscience majors and also co-teach—along with the Department of Chemistry—over 400 biochemistry majors at UIC!
+Biological sciences is one of five natural science departments in LAS with study options in all major areas of biology, including molecular, cellular, and developmental biology; neuroscience; ecology; and evolution.
+We have more than 2,000 biology majors and 70 neuroscience majors and, co-teach—along with the department of chemistry—over 400 biochemistry majors.

 See how other students found their fit below with this major!